Tsz-Man-Derek-Chow/Tsz-Man-Derek-Chow/projects/Research Study Proposal/Research Study Proposal.md

 American consumers expect high-quality, responsive, and reliable service—coinciding with the active service model defined in this proposal ([Donthu & Yoo, 1998](https://doi-org.ezproxy.cul.columbia.edu/10.1177%2F109467059800100207); [Furrer et al., 2000](https://doi-org.ezproxy.cul.columbia.edu/10.1177%2F109467050024004); Hofstede, 1991, Lee et al., 2015).
 Their satisfaction level increases with the number of times servers initiate service on them.
 Conversely, their satisfaction level decreases with the number of times they have to request service from servers (Lee et al., 2015).

-### The importance of service quality in Chinese restaurants in the U.S.
+### The importance of service quality in Chinese restaurants in the U.S

 Service quality is one of the most crucial attributes that customer satisfaction depends on ([Kim et al., 2009](https://doi.org/10.1016/j.ijhm.2008.03.005); [Ryu & Han, 2009](https://doi-org.ezproxy.cul.columbia.edu/10.1177%2F1096348009350624)).
 Especially for Chinese restaurants in the U.S. As American consumers have become more familiar with Chinese food, Chinese food has become less of an exotic taste for them ([George, 2001](https://doi.org/10.1300/J061v04n02_04); NRA, 2000).
 As a result, with less of an effect of the exotic factor from Chinese restaurants, American consumers rely heavily on the food quality and service quality provided to evaluate Chinese restaurants ([Liu & Jang, 2009](https://doi.org/10.1016/j.ijhm.2008.10.008); [Ma et al., 2011](http://dx.doi.org/10.1080/1528008X.2011.541818)).